-Over the past decade, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
-These mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical designation R410A.
+The R-22 and HCFC mandates are intended to have the HVAC industry move to a more green friendly refrigerant with a technical designation R410A.
 R410A has been shown to be safer for the environment.

 Tulsa homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically deemed a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

-It depends on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system

 Current R-410A systems offer benefits to Tulsa homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Improved energy efficiency for affordable in-home comfort

 - Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant

 - Expanded warranty periods for more peace of mind